dotnet-dash/dash/README.md

 }
 ~~~

-As you can see, even though the `Id` attribute was not explicitly declared,
+As you can see, even though the `Id` attribute was not explicitly declared, Dash will implicitly add the attribute to the Model.

 EF Context class:
 ~~~ csharp